LEGAL and DISCLOSURES

 Third party rankings and recognition from rating services or publications are not a guarantee or reliable indicator of future investment success and are not constant over time.
 Working with a highly rated adviser does not ensure that a client or prospective client will experience a higher level of performance or results.
 These ratings should not be construed as an endorsement of the firm by any client nor are they representative of any one client’s evaluation.
 Generally, ratings, rankings and recognition are based exclusively on information prepared and/or submitted by the recognized firm.
 Rankings based on AUM do not represent an assessment of investment performance or the quality of services provided.
 Rankings based on performance are not indications of future performance.

 eVestment is a third-party institutional investment data and analytics provider.
 Pugh Capital submits data to eVestment for certain of its investment products free of charge.
 Pugh Capital purchases a subscription to access the eVestment analytics system and also purchases eVestment’s OMNI product to facilitate the upload and distribution of data to multiple databases.
 Past performance is not a guarantee or a reliable indicator of future results. eVestment results are not indications of an adviser’s future performance.
 Peer ranking information pulled based on gross of fee returns. eVestment universes are based on a set of criteria which includes qualitative and quantitative factors to create and maintain a comparative peer group.
 Not all investment managers participate.
 Rankings may vary significantly as additional data from managers is reported.
 Rankings based on AUM do not represent an assessment of investment performance or the quality of services provided.
 Additional information is available by contacting eVestment. eVestment does not endorse investment advisers or their respective investment products.
 Not for general distribution.
 All categories not necessarily included; totals may not equal 100%. eVestment and its affiliated entities (collectively, “eVestment”) collect information directly from investment management firms and other sources believed to be reliable; however, eVestment does not guarantee or warrant the accuracy, timeliness, or completeness of the information provided and is not responsible for any errors or omissions.
-Copyright 2023 eVestment, LLC.
+Copyright 2024 eVestment, LLC.
 All Rights Reserved.

 The following awards do not pertain to and are not reflective of the services or quality of investment management provided by Pugh Capital.

-Pension & Investments Best Places to Work in Money Management 2018 – 2022 (Small Firm Category).
-This award does not assess or reflect on the quality of investment management services provided by Pugh Capital.
+Pension & Investments Best Places to Work in Money Management 2018 – 2023 (Small Firm Category).
+This award does not assess or reflect on the quality of investment management services provided.
 The Pensions & Investments Best Places to Work in Money Management is a national program managed by Best Companies Group, an independent research firm.
 Participating workplaces are ranked based on an analysis of an employer benefits and policies questionnaire and an employee engagement and satisfaction survey.
 A minimum of 20 employees is required to participate.
 No fee is required to participate in the survey; optional purchases include an employee feedback report, a logo for promotional use, and a featured employer advertisement.
 Pugh Capital is a subscriber of Pensions & Investments Magazine.
 No Pugh Capital client was part of the selection process.
 This distinction is not an endorsement of any Pugh Capital strategy of its performance.
 Recipients are determined the December prior to the years listed above.
 For more information and a complete listing of the winners, please refer the December Pensions & Investments online magazine publication or call the Best Companies Group at 877-455-2159.

 CEO of The Year Award 2016, Seattle Business Magazine February 2016 Issue, awarded to Mary Pugh.
-This award does not pertain to and is not reflective of the services or quality of investment management provided by Pugh Capital.
+This award does not pertain to and are not reflective of the services or quality of investment management provided by Pugh Capital.
 The Seattle Business Magazine’s Executive Excellence Awards program recognizes WA executives demonstrating extraordinary leadership guiding companies/nonprofits to success.
 There was 1 winner in each of the 5 categories from a list of 85 nominees.
 Criteria: length of time in leadership position, growth of company under leadership, notable milestones/projects led, etc. Judges: Jeffrey Seely Founder former CEO, ShareBuilder Corp; John Oppenheimer, founder/CEO,Columbia Hospitality; JonFine, President/CEO, United Way King County; Joseph M. Phillips, Dean, Albers School of Business and Economics, Seattle University; Phyllis Campbell, Chair, JP Morgan Chase & Co., Pacific Northwest; Stanley B. McCammon, President/CEO, Joshua Green Corp.
 No existing Pugh Capital client was part of the nomination or selection process.
 Pugh Capital is not a subscriber of Seattle Business Magazine, did not pay any fees to the magazine, its organizers, or any third party to be nominated or selected for this award.
 For more information, please refer to the February 2016 issue of Seattle Business Magazine and contact Seattle Business Magazine at 206.284.1750

 Federal Reserve Bank of San Francisco Fed Family Distinguished Service Award, awarded to Mary Pugh in 2023.
 This award does not pertain to and is not reflective of the services or quality of investment management provided by Pugh Capital.

 Federal Reserve Bank of San Francisco Grit, Grace, and Gratitude Award, awarded to Mary Pugh in 2018.
-This award does not pertain to and are not reflective of the services or quality of investment management provided by Pugh Capital.
+This award does not pertain to and is not reflective of the services or quality of investment management provided by Pugh Capital.

 NASP Joyce Johnson Award, awarded to Mary Pugh in 2023.
 This award does not pertain to and is not reflective of the services or quality of investment management provided by Pugh Capital.
 Created by NASP (National Association for Security Professionals) as a tribute to co-founder Joyce Johnson whose mission was to make a difference for minorities and women professionals in the securities industry.